ptsimon/CS153-Galois-Field-Calculator/README.md

 # Galois Field Calculator

-This script emulates a Galois Field Calculator for GF(2<sup>m</sup>) written in Python.
+This script emulates a Galois Field Calculator for GF(2<sup>m</sup>) written in Python 2.7.13.
 This is a requirement for the subject CS 153: Introduction to Computer Security.

 Reference: http://www.ee.unb.ca/cgi-bin/tervo/calc2.pl